jnessier/Bootstrap-Fileselect/README.md

 # Bootstrap-Fileselect
-Bootstrap Fileselect is a jQuery plugin for creating a bootstrap-styled form controls for file uploads, also know as file selects or file input fields, with some kind of validation support and customization.
+Bootstrap Fileselect is a jQuery plugin, which creates bootstrap-styled form controls for file uploads, also know as file selects or file input fields, and with some kind of validation and translation support.

 ## Requirements
 * jQuery 3.0.0 or higher